ArpitShukla3/registers/README.md

 - Filter media items by date range
 - Search media items by title
 - Pagination support for retrieving media items
+- GraphQL API for querying and mutating user and media data

 ## Technologies Used